Himanshu-Kr19/BookMySesssion/README.md

 ### Notes:
 - The profile is either created or updated for the speaker.
 - Default time slots from 9 AM to 4 PM (IST) are automatically added after the profile is set up.
-- The speaker must have the speaker role to access this endpoint.
+- The speaker must have the speaker role to access this endpoint which is being verified by the token sent through the header.

 ## C. Session-Booking
 ## 1. Get All Speakers